PolusAI/image-tools/polus-vector-to-label-plugin/README.md

 The author's recommended values for cell probability threshold, flow error, and stitching threshold are 0, 0.4, and 0.

+This plugin is designed to make the flow field calculations scalable, operating on images too large to fit into memory.
+It does this by converting flows to labels in 2048x2048 pixel tiles at a time with 256 pixel overlap.
+This plugin also only uses 200 iterations when following flow fields.
+This means that objects with a radius roughly larger than 200 pixels may not be reconstructed properly.
+In the future, it may be necessary to add tile size, overlap, and number of iterations as inputs.
+However, for most of the image types that CellPose is properly suited for segmenting, these settings should cover the majority of images that will be segmented.

 See the
 [original paper](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1)
 or the